jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice.md

 ### Purchase Invoice / Cash Purchase

 :::info[NOTE]
-These documents generate MyInvois Self-Billed Invoice which is a commercial document to document expenses that itemises and records a transaction between your supplier and you.
+These documents generate a MyInvois Self-Billed Invoice which is a commercial document to document expenses that itemises and records a transaction between you and your supplier.
 For E-Invoice purposes, you shall issue Self-Billed E-Invoices for the following transactions:

 1. Payment to agents, dealers, distributors, etc.
 2. Goods sold or services rendered by foreign suppliers